Last Updated on July 20, 2021 by Grow with Bovees

 Note: You can combine the benefits of tall fescue and perennial rye grass with the Pennington Smart Seed, which needs 4 to 8 hours of sun per day and is excellent for overseeing.

-- Shiny, lush green grass.
+- Shiny, lush green grass for a beautiful lawn.

 - High wear tolerance.